klahnakoski/mo-deploy/docs/library-versioning.md

 * All projects must be in the same repo to benefit from the library code
 * Repo can get enormous,
-* Test cases get enormous most of which will be irrelevant to a particular project
+* Test cases get enormous; most of which will be irrelevant to a particular project
 * Difficult to teach what is important to a single project
 * You can not share library code with yet-more projects

 Starting a new project is difficult because you must import, in one way or another, your personal suite of useful code.

-Code is useful, you are intimately familiar with its inner workings, and you would like to use it in your projects

 ```